England's greatest allrounder

 It was perhaps his reluctance to play on the sabbath that restricted Bryan Yuile, who was born today, to just 17 Tests for New Zealand.
 Yuile was part of the core of players who built New Zealand cricket up in the late 1960s.
 He scored a defiant 64 in his debut innings, coming in at No. 8 against England in Auckland.
 That was to be his highest Test score and his only fifty.
 He was a handy bowler as well, picking up 34 wickets with his left-arm spin at 35.67 - his best match haul of 6 for 112 came against Pakistan in a drawn Test in Christchurch.

 The first 199 in Test history.
 Mudassar Nazar fell at the final hurdle when he was caught behind off Shivlal Yadav in the second Test between Pakistan and India in Faisalabad.
-It was a fad that soon caught on: Mohammad Azharuddin, Matthew Elliott, Sanath Jayasuriya, Steve Waugh, Andy Flower Younis Khan and Ian Bell have all since made 199 in a Test - but of the seven, only Elliott (at Headingley in 1997) has been on the winning side.
+It was a fad that soon caught on, but of the eight so far, only Matthew Elliott (at Headingley in 1997) and Steven Smith (in Kingston in 2015) have been on the winning side.
 This one ended in a draw: Mudassar added 250 for the second wicket with Qasim Omar, who went on to grind out 210 in 685 minutes.